LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 KDBQ\_PLUGINS="authent.q"  q mserve\_np.q 1 servant.q -p 5000
 ```

+Note that mserve\_np.q always provides the KDBQ\_PLUGINS env variable when launching a servant,
+because it needs to provide "exitOnClose", and also because it needs to clear out any plugins
+intended only for mserve\_np.q itself.

+However this makes it difficult to specify additional plugins (such as authrize.q) for the servant.
+The solution chosen was for mserve\_np.q to automatically provide the authrize.q plugin
-When the mserve\_np.q loads the "authent.q" plugin to do authentication, it will automatically
+(for authorization) to the servant, whenever it loads the "authent.q" plugin for authentication.
-add the "authriz.q" plugin to the servant to do authorization.

-Currently you have to use these names because they are hard coded in mserve\_np.q for that purpose.
+A more flexible solution would use separate environment variables for mserve\_np.q and its servants.
+The advantage of the chosen solution is that it is simpler for the user, results in a shorter command
+line, and at this point we do not anticipate wanting any additional plugins on the servant.

-**Start the client with no username or password:**
+**Start the client without valid credentials**

+Try each of the following commands:

 ```
-q qs.q localhost 5000
+q qs.q localhost 5000                      /no credentials
-q qs.q localhost 5000 ken wrongpassword
+q qs.q localhost 5000 ken wrongpassword    /invalid credentials
 ```

-You will get an 'access error.
-Same will happen for invalid passwords.
+In each case you will get an 'access error.

 **Start the client as an ordinary user:**

+In the file users.csv "ken" has password (sha1 of) "ken", and role "user".
+In the file roles.csv "user" has "fn" equal to "proc1", which means this role can only run the "proc1" function.

 ```
 q qs.q localhost 5000 ken ken